Events

 Explore the ecosystems of Manresa Wilds

-The public beach stretches along the southern shore, with space to splash, stroll, or just watch the tide roll in.
-A promenade with spots for food and conversation brings people together, and a kayak launch gets you straight into the Sound.
+The public beachfront will stretch along the southern shore, with space to splash, stroll, or just watch the tide roll in.
+A welcoming promenade will bring people together for strolls, conversation, and cuisine and a kayak launch gets you straight into the Sound.

 Tidal Pools